Murder of the Notorious B.I.G.: Prior events

-Photographer Eric Johnson said that he was supposed to photograph Biggie in Los Angeles in 1997, but that he could not be pinpointed to a location because Biggie kept getting death threats.

 Shooting

 On March 9, 1997, at 12:30 a.m.
-(PST), Wallace left with his entourage in two Chevrolet Suburbans to attend an after-party at Steve Stoute's house in the Hollywood Hills.
-Prior to leaving, the Los Angeles Fire Department closed the party early because of smoking and loud music.
-Wallace traveled in the front passenger seat alongside his associates Damion "D-Roc" Butler, Junior M.A.F.I.A. member Lil' Cease, and driver Gregory "G-Money" Young.
-Sean Combs traveled in the other vehicle with Eugene "Gene" Deal, Tone, Stevie J and driver Kenny.
-The two SUVs were trailed by a Chevrolet Blazer carrying Bad Boy Records' director of security, Paul Offord, driven by an off-duty Inglewood police officer.
+PST, Wallace left with his entourage in two green 1997 Chevrolet Suburbans to attend an after-party at Steve Stoute's house in the Hollywood Hills.
+Prior to leaving, the Los Angeles Fire Department had closed the party early because of smoking, loud music and overcrowding.
+Wallace traveled in the front passenger seat alongside his associates Damion "D-Roc" Butler, Junior M.A.F.I.A. member Lil' Cease and driver Gregory "G-Money" Young.
+Sean Combs traveled in the other vehicle with Eugene "Gene" Deal, Anthony "Tone" Jacobs, Stevie J and driver Kenny Story.
+The two SUVs were trailed by a Chevrolet Blazer carrying Bad Boy Records' director of security, Paul Offord, and driven by an off-duty Inglewood police officer named Reggie Blaylock.